 geometry will be created

-If you do not specify a spatial reference ID (SRID) when creating a geometry column, the column’s SRID will be 0 by default, indicating an unknown spatial reference.
-If you know the spatial reference of the geometry data, you can set it using ST_SRID.
-Setting the SRID is required by some functions and tools.
+If you do not specify a spatial reference when creating a geometry column, the spatial reference of the geometry column will be 0 by default, indicating an unknown spatial reference.
+If you know the spatial reference of the geometry data, you can set it using ST_SRID or ST_SRText.
+Setting the spatial reference is required by some functions and tools.

-When loading data from a shapefile or feature service, the SRID of the
+When loading data from a shapefile or feature service, the spatial reference of the

 geometry column will be set automatically.
 You can check the spatial